Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 ## Declaration
 The first three test cases are testing valid variable declarations in C++.
 The first test case is declaring an integer variable "x".
 The second test case is declaring three floating-point variables "x", "y", and "z".
 The third test case is declaring two character variables "c" and "d".
 These test cases ensure that the procedure_Declaration function is working as expected when given valid input.

+## Print
+For this procedure the valid tests have proper notation for printing. using "put();".
+The first test case checks for the proper printing of one variable.
+The second function checks for the correct way to print two variables.
+The third function checks for the right printing of an expression.
+The fail test checks for correct notation.

+## Scan
+The scan procedure checks for the proper notation for scanning for variables.
+The proper function used it "get();".
+Similiar to the print procedure the the test functions in scan check the right notatoin for the get functions.
+The fail tests check for proper notation.

+## Compound
+This procedure checks for the right notation for having a compound of statements inside "{}".
+The first test checks a compound that initializes a and b, conatins an if else statement that return true and false.
+The second test checks for a compound that contains a while loop with a condition, a get function, and a put function.
+The third procedure has an if statement with a condition that returns a bool.
+The fail tests check for correct notation.